 Pediatric dentistry includes treatments related to diseases of the teeth, mouth and jaws in children from birth.

 Pediatric dental procedures and adult dental procedures are relatively similar with a few differences.
-Pediatric dentistry requires more frequent appointments with the dentist because of the importance of monitoring the growth of children’s teeth by the pediatric dentist to ensure that everything is going smoothly to avoid any problems in the future.
+Procedures in children require more frequent appointments with the dentist because of the importance of monitoring the growth of children’s teeth by the pediatric dentist to ensure that everything is going smoothly to avoid any problems in the future.
 Affect permanent or occlusal teeth.